 How to Wash a Comforter

-Comforters keep you warm as well as add a decorative touch to the bed.
-Keeping them clean is a must to prolong the life of a comforter.
-This guide will show you how to wash a comforter and provide tips on how to wash a down comforter.
+Comforters keep you warm and add a decorative touch to your bed.
+Keeping them clean helps your bedding smell fresh and can extend the life of the fabric.
+Fortunately, you can wash comforters with ease when you know what products and appliances to use.
+This guide will show you how to wash a comforter and provide tips on how to get the job done right.

 Comforters are categorized by the type of materials that they are filled with.
 They usually have one of the following fillings: